wardini/SDPySummerJam/README.md

 - Update all the game states (run game logic, move players, play sounds, etc.)
 - Draw all the graphics
 - Update the screen

+A typical element in the game has these methods

+- Initialization
+  - Location of the item
+  - whatever is unique about this element
+- reset (for replay of the level)
+- update(dt)  Update movement or states (dt is in milliseconds)
+- render(window)  Draw the item to the graphics window